Strathfield South

 The level of residential development activity in Strathfield South is very low in comparison to the average area assessed nationally by AreaSearch

-Recent development has consisted entirely of detached houses, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
-Interestingly, developers are building more traditional houses than the current mix suggests (55.0% at Census), indicating continued strong demand for family homes despite density pressures.
+Developers are building more traditional houses than the current mix suggests, indicating strong demand for family homes despite density pressures.
 With around 552 people per dwelling approval, Strathfield South reflects a highly mature market.
-Looking ahead, Strathfield South is expected to grow by 30 residents through to 2041, according to the latest AreaSearch quarterly estimate.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Looking ahead, Strathfield South is expected to grow by 28 residents through to 2041.
+Current construction levels should adequately meet housing demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development